Fire and rescue services

 More information:

 Instances of credit card and ATM fraud can occur.
-Be careful when using debit or credit cards:
+Take precautions when using debit or credit cards:

 Some establishments, particularly taxis and classic car rentals, may attempt to impose excessive fees, potentially leading to disputes and violence.